 Now Mises wrote his book in Germany in 1912, and his examples are from the old days, the 1300′s to the 1600′s.
 Has anything changed since then?
 Is modern America any different?

 Of course not.
 Loyal readers of Dave’s blog already know about the various phony moneys that got kickstarted and died.
 The Ithaca Hour, the Berkshare, the Allentown Dollar, the Green Mountain Hour, the N.Y.
 Greenbacks, they all got kickstarted, one of them even lasted 18 years, and they all died.
+[Notice that these all started with intrinsic value zero, and were being peddled at much higher.
+So that starting at zero or close to it in intrinsic value doesn't help any either].

 So far, we have shown that in every single case without exception, kickstarting has not helped at all.
 But we have not explained the theory behind it.
 Why is kickstarting useless?